-• GHG Emissions / Carbon Footprint / GHG Intensity: the Manager monitors investee companies' GHG emissions and GHG intensity, as well as the carbon footprint at portfolio level.
-The Manager applies a strict fossil fuel exclusion policy that also includes a financing angle.
-Investment is not permitted in: (1) companies deriving 5% or more of their revenues from thermal coal mining and/or 10% or more of their revenues from thermal coal power generation; (2) companies deriving 5% or more of their revenues from Arctic Oil; (3) companies deriving 10% or more of their revenues from Tar sands; (5) any companies having a significant ownership stake in entities excluded under the Manager's Climate-related exclusion policies applicable to the Fund and described above 33; (6) Debt or equity issued by the top-5 global coal shareholders and bondholders, nor in debt or equity issued by major coal financers - as described in the Manager's ESG Exclusion policy.

-- Asset Managers Initiative (NZAM) in 2021, committing to manage a progressively larger share of its AUM in line with net zero emissions by 2050 or sooner and committing to implement a science-based Fossil Fuel Investment Policy.
+- GHG Emissions / Carbon Footprint / GHG Intensity: the Investment Manager monitors investee companies' GHG emissions and GHG intensity, as well as the carbon footprint at portfolio level.
+The Fund invests only in financials, which have a very low direct carbon footprint.
+To cater for the fact that banks' biggest impact on the environment stems from their own financed emissions (Scope 3 Category 15), the Investment Manager applies a financing angle to its climate exclusion policies.
+Investment is not permitted in: (1) financial companies having a significant ownership stake in entities excluded under the Investment Manager's Climate-related exclusion policies38; (2) Debt or equity issued by the top-5 global coal shareholders and bondholders, nor in debt or equity issued by major coal financers as described in the Investment Manager's ESG Exclusion policy.
+Complementary to this exclusion, the Investment Manager monitors fossil fuel policies of global banks and aims to select names exhibiting stronger policies and lower fossil fuel funding exposure. - Exposure to companies active in the fossil fuel sector: the Investment Manager joined the Net Zero Asset Managers Initiative (NZAM) in 2021, committing to manage a progressively larger share of itsAUM in line with net zero emissions by 2050 or sooner and committing to implement a science-based Fossil Fuel Investment Policy.
 As set out in the 2018 IPCC 1.5 degrees scenarios and the 2021 IEA Net Zero scenario, achieving net zero by 2050 will require a rapid reduction in emissions from fossil fuel combustion and phase out of investment in fossil fuels.
 The pathway laid out in the IEA report requires that no new unabated coal plants, no new oil and gas fields, and no new coal mines or mine extensions be approved from 2021 on.
 In its guidance for the financial sector, the Science Based Target Initiative (SBTi) also recommends that financial institutions seeking to align with the Paris Agreement transparently address the role of fossil fuels in their investment portfolio.
 The SBTi recommended phaseout of thermal coal investments and more thorough disclosure on financial institutions' fossil fuel investments and related activities.
-The Fund is subject to strict restrictions regarding investment in companies deriving revenues from fossil fuels.
-See details in the bullet point above.. - Share of non-renewable energy consumption and production: the Manager monitors the average share of non-renewable energy consumption by investee companies, where available. - Biodiversity: the Manager monitors the exposure of investee companies to biodiversity risk and the existence of biodiversity policies.
-Where warranted, this may be part of ESG engagement with investee companies. - Water: the Manager monitors emission to water of investee companies, where available.
-Where warranted, this may be part of ESG engagement with investee companies. - Waste: the Manager monitors the hazardous waste ratio of investee companies, where available.
-Where warranted, this may be part of ESG engagement with investee companies. - Emission Reduction: the Manager monitors investee companies' commitment to set Science Based Targets for emission reduction (SBTs) and also monitors transition from these commitments into targets validated by the Science Based Target Initiative (SBTi).
+The Fund is prevented from investing in any companies deriving any (0%) revenues from: (i) coal mining; (ii) coal power generation; (iii) Arctic Oil; (iv) Tar sands.
+The Fund is also prevented from investing in any companies deriving more than 40% of revenues from Oil and Gas production.
+In line with the recommendations put forward in the IEA 2050 Net Zero report, the Fund is also subject to an exclusion list of the companies listed on the Global Coal Exit List (GCEL) as having coal power or coal mining expansion plans - regardless of the share of revenues they derive from thermal coal. - Share of non-renewable energy consumption and production: the Investment Manager monitors the average share of non-renewable energy consumption by investee companies, where available. - Biodiversity: the Investment Manager monitors the exposure of investee companies to biodiversity risk and the existence of biodiversity policies.
+Where warranted, this may be part of ESG engagement with investee companies. - Water: the Investment Manager monitors emission to water of investee companies, where available.
+Where warranted, this may be part of ESG engagement with investee companies.